-As of June 30, 2023, we have debt service requirements related to:
+As of September 30, 2023, we have debt service requirements related to:

-- 1) Our Webster Facility of \$19,344,000 consisting of a Revolving Loan of \$13,837,000 and a term loan in the amount of \$5,507,000.
-During the remainder of our fiscal 2023, we are required to pay \$473,000 of the principal due under the term loan. - 2) Related party debt consisting of convertible subordinated note payables of \$4,812,000 and subordinated note payables of \$1,350,000.
+- 1) Our Webster Facility of \$13,719,000 consisting of a Revolving Loan of \$8,444,000 and a term loan in the amount of \$5,275,000.
+During the remainder of fiscal 2023, we are required to pay \$236,000 of principal under the term loan. - 2) Related party debt consisting of convertible subordinated note payables of \$4,812,000 and subordinated note payables of \$1,350,000.
 This debt is not due until July 1, 2026.
-Under the Webster Facility we are permitted to make principal payments against this debt in the amount of \$250,000 per quarter, as long as certain conditions are met. - 3) Various equipment leases and contractual obligations related to our normal business.
+Under the Webster Facility we are permitted to make principal payments against this debt in the amount of \$250,000 per quarter, as long as certain conditions are met. - 3) Various equipment leases and contractual obligations related to our normal business, including advances under the facility with Connecticut Green Bank for the installation of solar energy systems including the replacement of the existing roof at our Sterling Facility.

-We have historically met our cash requirements with funds provided by a combination of cash generated from operating activities and cash generated from equity and debt financing transactions.
-Based on our current revenue visibility and strength of our backlog, we believe that we have sufficient liquidity to meet our short-term cash requirements over the next twelve months out of cash flow from operations.
+We meet our cash requirements with funds provided by a combination of cash generated from operating activities and from our Webster credit facility.
+Based on our current revenue visibility and strength of our backlog, we believe that we have sufficient liquidity to meet our short-term cash requirements over the next twelve months.
 On May 17, 2022, we entered into the Fourth Amendment to the Loan and Security Agreement with Webster Bank ("Webster").
 The purpose of the amendment was to increase the Term Loan to \$5,000,000, reduce the monthly principal installments to be made in respect to the term loan and establish a capital expenditure line of credit in the amount of \$2,000,000 which we can draw upon from time to time to finance purchases of machinery and equipment, thereby increasing the amount of capital expenditures we may make each year.
-During December 2022 we borrowed \$878,000 for a capital expenditure and again in January 2023 we borrowed \$739,500 for an additional capital expenditure.
+During December 2022, we borrowed \$878,000 for a capital expenditure and again in January 2023 we borrowed \$739,500 for an additional capital expenditure.